Szymon Brzoska - The Style Stalker

-If you have dainty, high arches, fret not—you won’t be condemned to wearing sneakers with orthotics all summer long.
-There’s no reason you can’t have your cake and eat it too in the form of this season’s hottest shoe trends.
+If you have dainty, high arches, fret not.
+You won’t have to wear sneakers with orthotics all summer long.
+There’s no reason you can’t have your cake and eat it too in the form of this season’s coolest shoe trends.
 It’s just a matter of looking for some key characteristics like rigidity, padding around the ankle, a well-cushioned footbed, and space around the toes so you can move them freely.
 Keep reading to find out the best shoes for high arches, and shop some of our favorite styles.

-Slingback Block Heels
+2. Slingback Block Heels